sqsun/kernelPLS/README.md

 # kernelPLS
-kernel partial least squares for feature selection
+kernel partial least squares for gene selection

-We developed a non-linear feature selection method for microarray data to classify cancer/normal samples.
+We developed a non-linear gene selection method from microarray data.